arracinim/Sewers-Rover/README.md

 ![IMAGEN_2](https://github.com/arracinim/Sewers-Rover/blob/master/static/dashboard_running.jpg)

+5. If you want to test the app with sewers faillures.
+Extract the folder called: Sample_images.zip and test the app with this images.

 Thanks for being intersted in this project.
 Special greetings to EPM, Correlation One and Mintic for this oportunity.

 # Training